aehrc/pathling/site/docs/extract.md

 request containing a [Parameters](https://hl7.org/fhir/R4/parameters.html) resource.
 The following parameters are supported:

-- `column [1..*]` - (string) A FHIRPath expression that defines the column.
+- `column [1..*]` - (string) A FHIRPath expression that defines a column within the result.
 The context is a single resource of the type specified in the subjectResource parameter.
 The expression must return a [materializable type](./fhirpath/data-types.html#materializable-types).
 - `filter [0..*]` - (string) A FHIRPath expression that can be evaluated against each resource in the data set to determine whether it is included within the